aaronmueller/dont-stop-pretraining/README.md

 # dont-stop-pretraining
-Code associated with the Don't Stop Pretraining ACL 2020 paper
+Code associated with the Don't Stop Pretraining ACL 2020 paper.
+Adapted by Aaron Mueller and Nathaniel Weir for multilingual applications.

 ## Citation